 However, adding the element of heat to the exercise may sound strange to some.
 Find out about the origins of hot yoga, as well as the benefits and negative factors of doing hot yoga.

-Hot yoga is practiced in a similar way to standard yoga and you still use a yoga mat to incorporate a range of poses into the workout.
+Hot yoga is practiced in a similar way to standard yoga and you still use one of the best yoga mats to incorporate a range of poses into the workout.
 The high-temperature conditions induce more sweating in comparison to standard yoga.
 Due to this, it’s always advised to stay hydrated before, during and after a hot yoga class.

 The heat also helps warm up the muscles which allows yogis to stretch further and be more flexible.
 An average hot yoga class can range from 90 to 105 degrees Fahrenheit.